lcstrang/lcstrang.github.io/cv.md

 I believe our community is at its best when it is inclusive and diverse.
 The most effective way I can give back to the physics community is to support physicists who face different challenges and use my outreach skills to promote the field to the public.

 **[OzGrav](www.ozgrav.com.au) Equity & Diversity Committee** (2017 - PRESENT)
-* Developed and presented hands-on microaggressions workshop at the 2019 OzGrav retreat for (N) academics and students
+* Developed and presented hands-on microaggressions workshop at the 2019 OzGrav retreat for ~250 academics and students
 * Recommended the OzGrav headquarters should have an Acknowledgement of Country, leading to the committee commissioning a local artist to design an appropriate mural
 * Advised on maximizing the accessibility of remote and in-person conferences prior to hosting the 2021 Amaldi conference